eviefp/eviefp.github.io/_unpublished/2019-05-12-functor-of.md

 ```

 ## Contravariant
 Okay, cool.
 But what about _contravariant_ functors?
-Let's use `Op` from
+We can use `Op` from
 `Data.Functor.Contravariant` (defined as `data Op a b = Op (b -> a)`):
 ```haskell
 instance Contravariant f => FunctorOf Op (->) f where